OndrejOravec/BIMmanager_g_11/A5/README.md

 - *Are you likely to use OpenBIM tools in your thesis?:*

-Regarding me thesis, Iam already working on my thesis this semester and I havent planned to use any OpenBIM tools.
+Regarding my thesis, I am already working on my thesis this semester and I havent planned to use any OpenBIM tools.
 However, Iam still glad that project Magnus and I carried out was related to acoustics which is same topic as my MSc thesis is about, therfore giving me broader knowledge about possibilties of architectural acoustics design.

-**Wrap up:**
+### Wrap up:

-Thorughout first half of course Magnus and I been more engaged in managerial position, where even though we were in touch with our analaysts and were engaged in their process of design we felt like hanging in air and depended on their otucome or in other words, not contributive as much as we wanted to general development of different tools for Indoor Climate domain.
+Throughout first half of course Magnus and I been more engaged in managerial position, where even though we were in touch with our analaysts and were engaged in their process of design we felt like hanging in air and depended on their otucome or in other words, not contributive as much as we wanted to general development of different tools for Indoor Climate domain.
 Speaking for myself, even though I had some ideas which way to go, I felt I couldnt utilize/ develope them further since I didnt want to be in posistion to tell analysts which way to develop code which they were working most on.
 Also another reason why I felt bit left out was probably that analysts didnt feel need to consult with us much their ideas and general approaches.